Yoink It · local install guide

 2. Turn on Developer mode (top-right toggle).

-3. Click Load unpacked and select the yoinkit/ folder inside what you unzipped.
+3. Click Load unpacked and select the yoinkit/app folder inside what you unzipped (the app folder, not its parent).

 chrome://extensions